SayeefMahmud/Book-Recommender-System/README.md

   - **Personalized Recommendations**: Based on their ratings, users get personalized book recommendations.

 - **External Links**:
-  - **Search for Books**: Each book has a link that redirects to an Amazon.com search page with the name of the book.
+  - **Buy Books**: Each book has a link that redirects to Amazon.com where users can buy the book.

 ## Setup Instructions